Heitarō Takenouchi

-Heitarō Takenouchi (竹内平太郎, Takenouchi Heitarō) was a Japanese Rear-Admiral during the Russo-Japanese War.
-He commanded the Nisshin throughout the war and was also known for delivering the Kasuga and Nisshin from Genoa to Yokosuka.
+Heitarō Takenouchi (竹内平太郎, Takenouchi Heitarō) was a Japanese rear admiral during the Russo-Japanese War who commanded the Nisshin and successfully delivered the Kasuga and Nisshin from Genoa to Yokosuka.

 Family

 Heitarō was born on February 6, 1863, at Matsue into a family that would eventually restore the castle tower of Matsue Castle.

 His eldest son, Kazunobu Takenouchi, was the Colonel of the 53rd Air Division and the 7th Air Communications Regiment of the Imperial Japanese Army at the end of World War II.

 Early Military Career

 On 1877, he enrolled in the Imperial Japanese Naval Academy before graduating from its 8th class as its deputy director before being promoted to ensign on 1885.
 Takenouchi was then promoted to captain in 1882 and later sent to France to study abroad on 1892.
 He returned to Japan in 1894 before becoming part of the Saikai Fleet Staff in 1895.
 Following that, he was promoted to Sub-lieutenant in 1896 and to Lieutenant in 1897.
 On 1898, Takenouchi was named the deputy director of the Akashi and given further offices such as the Deputy Captain of the Yashima and Captain of the Atago.
 Takenouchi then dispatched a land detachment to fight in the Boxer Rebellion as well as have a Military attaché with the French Legation at Peking and by 1901, he was promoted to captain.